-Specifically, we are encouraging use of our Internet Application service, which can be used to complete a loan application online, operating a dedicated Internet site for services provided through the Internet (JFC Direct) to customers (members), and providing online consultations services using video calls for loan screening interviews and various consultations.
+Specifically, we are encouraging use of our Internet Application service, which can be used to complete a loan application online, operating a dedicated Internet site for services provided through the Internet (JFC Direct) to customers (members), providing online consultations services using video calls for loan screening interviews and various consultations, and introducing the JFC Electronic Contract Services, which allows customers to complete loan contract procedures online.

-We will continue to accelerate our digitalization measures and improve customer service by introducing the latest digital technologies.
+We will continue to accelerate our digitalization measures and improve customer service by introducing the new digital technologies.